eclipse-velocitas/velocitas-docs/content/en/docs/val/interface_guideline.md

       const std::string & error_details
 ```

-Framework for crafting error messages could be useful as a later improvement.
-This could e.g. be used to specify which unit that created the error message and to assure same structure on all messages.
-The latter two may e.g. depend on debug settings, e.g. error details only in debug-builds to avoid that sensitive information leaks.
+The framework for drafting error messages could be useful as a later improvement.
+This could e.g., be used to specify which unit created the error message and to assure the same structure on all messages.
+The latter two may e.g., depend on debug settings, e.g., error details only in debug-builds to avoid leaks of sensitive information.
 A global function like below or similar could handle that and also possibly convert between internal error codes and gRPC codes.

 ```cpp
    grpc::Status status = CreateStatusMessage(PERMISSION_DENIED,"DataBroker","Rule access rights violated");